wzaldivar/update-services/README.md

 - ✅ Which services would be updated
 - ⛔ What would be skipped
-- 🧼 Which Docker resources would be pruned
+- 🧼 That Docker resources would be pruned

 ## 🧼 System Cleanup
 After all updates, if not in dry-run mode, the script runs: